 We hosted a short "Learn About Media Cloud" webinar to introduce how you can use our web-based tools to explore media attention online.
 Here is a recording:

-Download one of our user guides to learn more about how to use these tools:
+Begin by viewing the Getting Started Guide, or read one of our more specifically focused guides to learn more about how to use these tools:

 - Writing Media Cloud Queries: details about how to do more complex queries using boolean-based searchers